-The sample_dll subdirectory within an installation contains a subdirectory named "dom".
+The sample\dll subdirectory within an installation contains a subdirectory named "dom".
 Within this subdirectory are multiple examples of how to modify a DOM tree.
-There are example tests for adding a node, deleting a node, modifying a node, and printing a DOM tree.
+There are example tests for adding a node, deleting a node, modifying a node, printing a DOM tree, and converting from an XML file to a binary (BER or PER) file.

 Each of these examples uses command line options to pass required information to the DLL.
-Every example requires a data file, as well as an Xpath expression (except for the print sample).
-A schema option is also available.
+Every example requires a data file (except for the xml\to\bin example, which requires an XML file), as well as an Xpath expression (except for the print sample).
+A schema option is also available (and required for the xml\to\bin example).
 A node name is required for the add and modify samples to specify the name of the new/modified node.
 See the usage() method within each example for the options available.